 You don’t want your cutting to be water forever but know that planting it causes it more stress, so making sure the roots are ready is the best way to combat this.
-Marvin’s roots look like this today (it’s January 2022) and I’m going to wait until February to plant him.
-Coincidently I’ll probably write a blog post about it too, so stay tuned.
+Marvin’s roots look like this today (it’s January 2022) and I planted him in June!
+Read the blog post about it here and see what I did.

 I want to hear from you too though – what else would you like to know about raising expensive plant cuttings?
 Do you need more info on a what I did in a certain week?
 I want any and all of your feedback in the comments.
 Thanks for reading and I hope you learned something!